oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

 We think that both are complimentary to each other and provide valuable tools to use in "a day in the life of a data analyst".

+## RECAP

+In this lab, we examined various insights discovered by the Data Insights tool.
+They were interesting insights and not very obvious without digging into the data.

+We also compared the results with the Data Analysis tool by doing manual analysis, illustrating the value of automated insights.

-Now all the assigned tasks from our Monday meeting have been completed successfully.
-Ready for the next meeting.
+Now all the assigned tasks have been completed successfully.

 ## Acknowledgments